nikbearbrown/mba-finance/chapters/07-time-value-of-money-i-single-payment-value.md

 **Now make the prompt better.** Try one of these:

-- Ask it to apply Leonardo Fibonacci's framework to a specific finance question.
+- Ask it to apply Fibonacci's historical context to a specific finance question.
-- Add a constraint: "Answer including criticisms or limits of Leonardo Fibonacci's framework."
+- Add a constraint: "Answer including criticisms or limits of Fibonacci's framework."

 What changes?
 What gets better?
 What gets worse?

+---

+**Tags:** time-value-of-money, future-value, present-value, compounding, discounting, Fisher-equation, Rule-of-72